Don Mitchell

 writer / photographer / book designer / anthropologist

-We now live in a (mostly) solar-powered geothermally-heated house that sits on a ridge and is surrounded by more than 130 acres of woods and meadows. (“Mostly” because, of course, in winter there’s not much sun and snow covers the 53 panels . . . but in the other three seasons, we make much more power than we use.)
+We now live in a (mostly) solar-powered geothermally-heated house that sits on a ridge and is surrounded by more than 130 acres of woods and meadows. (“Mostly” because, of course, in winter there’s not much sun and snow covers the 53 panels except for the bottom row, which I can keep clean of snow . . . but in the other three seasons, we make much more power than we use.)

 The house on the ridge

 We see deer, turkeys, hawks, vultures, foxes, and groundhogs.
-We know that coyotes, fisher cats, and who know what else visit the place, but we don’t see them.
-In the past there have been bears.
+We know that coyotes, fisher cats, bears, and who knows what else visit the place, but we don’t see them.
 We lost a favorite cat to an unknown predator.

 2004 F150, plow, and about a foot of snow